Craig Baumann: Political career

+Awards

 Baumann is a Chartered Professional Engineer, a Fellow of the Institution of Engineers Australia and a Fellow of the Australian Institute of Building.
 He was awarded a Centenary Medal in 2001 for "outstanding service to the development of the region through membership of the local Council".

+Baumann is an Emeritus Mayor of Port Stephens Council.

 Personal life

 Baumann married Victoria Julie Angus in 1983 and they moved to Medowie in 1985 where they raised 3 sons Angus, Stuart & James.